FlightVin/ModuShell/README.md

         1. `^C` : Terminates running foreground process, if any.
         2. `^D` : Logs out of shell
         3. `^Z` : Pushes running foreground process to background.
+    * Autocompletion -

+        Whenever `tab` key is pressed it either -
+        1. Displays all the possible files folders starting with the given starting characters (all files and folders if preceeded by a space or nothing) under the prompt.
+        2. If there is only one possible file or folder, it is autocompleted in the terminal.
 4. To remove all .o files, main file and history file (hidden) run `$ make clean`

 ---